food-drive/documentation/Entities.md

 ## ENTITIES

+### Collection Event

+Could be a Food drive (e.g. Colletta Alimentare)

-### Food Drive
+### Donation Point

-main event
+place where food is donated (e.g. a supermarket)

 ### Collection Point

-place where food is donated and collected (supermarket)

-### Storage Point

-where food coming from various Collection Points is gathered and stored to ultimately be distributed
+where goods coming from various Donation Points is gathered and stored in order to distributed

 ### Good

 the actual donation specified by types (pasta, sugar ecc...)

-### Shipment
+### Shipment (or Load)

-collection of Goods delivered all together
+Collection of Goods delivered with a shipment

 ### Team Leader

-responsible for giving food to a Driver with a corresponding packing list
+Responsible of a Donation Point, it handles deliveries of Goods to Drivers

 ### Driver

-collect food from one or more Collection Points then delivers it to one Storage Point
+Collects goods from one or more Donation Points then delivers it to one Collection Point

 ### Operator

-registers packing lists delivered by Drivers, manages Collection Points, manages Team Leaders
+Registers packing lists delivered by Drivers, manages Collection Points, manages Team Leaders

 ### Area Leader

-manages one or more Data Entries, distributes Collection Points to Team Leaders, manages Collection Points
+Manages one or more Operators